pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 2. Security

-Since we use an open API we don\'t need to fill out anything here
+Since we use an open API we don't need to fill out anything here

 3. Definition

-Now things are getting interesting, since we\'re defining the other parameters here.
+Now things are getting interesting, since we're defining the other parameters here.
 For this example, we just want to create an action that gets us the number of the day.